Skip to main content

 );

-Here, PostgreSQL can call the function once at the start and then can use a simple index check to select the rows that are visible according to the RLS policy.
+Since the function accepts no arguments (or only constant arguments), PostgreSQL can call the function once at the start and reuse the result without recomputing.
+When applying the RLS policy, the organization_id restriction can be accomplished with excellent performance using a database index.
 This can be literally thousands of times faster than the previous example.

 You might think that this is likely to be less performant when you’re fetching individual rows, but as a general rule of thumb PostgreSQL can read millions of rows per second (and even more if it just needs index values), so determining the list of organization_ids a user is a member of is so trivial you can almost ignore it.